 How long will I have to submit my application?

-Applicants will have four months to submit their applications following their attendance at an eligible educative interaction.
+Applicants have four months to submit their applications following their attendance at an eligible educative interaction, however funds are limited.

 Applicants will also be offered the opportunity to pre-register their interest in rebate solutions, effectively ‘holding’ the funds for 60 days to allow them the opportunity to attend an eligible educative interaction and purchase eligible rebated items.
 If applicants fail to submit their application forms within the 60 day timeframe, the funds will be ‘unfrozen’ and returned to the remaining pool of funds.